R-Morgan/NGramCrackers/README.md

 NGramCrackers.
 The programme is still quite unstable with major API changes planned.

+### Version 0.2.7
+New features added in this latest version of NGramCrackers!
+Now included are:

+ - ngram extraction from CLI

+ - words/sent statistics and access to them from CLI

+ - Map- and Set-based look up for word/phrasal stats

+ - Bigram Mutual Information calculation for all bigrams in a parsed document

+This version has become rather expanded than originally intended.

 ### Version 0.2.6
 More major breaking API changes have been made: